nivas/easyadmin-tree-list-bundle/README.md

       form:
         fields:
           - name
+  ...
 ```

+In templates you would just use `entity.tree` to access it.

-Now this is done by overriding configureResponseParameters of your admin CrudController:
+Now this is done by overriding `configureResponseParameters` of your admin crud class which extends `AbstractCrudController`:

 ```
 use EasyCorp\Bundle\EasyAdminBundle\Config\KeyValueStore;